varunsh-coder/dassana/docs-root/docs/how-it-works/mid-level.md

 Let's see what is inside the magic box
 ![Engine & Content](/img/how-it-works/engine-content.png)

-We see that there are two boxes- Engine and Content.
+We see that there are two boxes - Engine and Content.

 ## Engine

-Dassana Engine is responsible for running workflows against an alert.
+The Dassana Engine is responsible for running workflows against an alert.
 It can take alerts from an SQS queue, or you can interact with it using [Dassana Editor](https://editor.dassana.io/) to author content.
-We will not open this box; it isn't as interesting as the other box- content.
+We will not open this box; it isn't as interesting as the other box - content.

 ## Content